YukinoHayakawa/Negibisu/README.md

 ## Introduction

-A markup lanugage for visual novels.
+A markup language for visual novels.
 The syntax should allow the story writer to incorporate common operations into the text of the story without compromising too much of the text readability.

 ## Syntax